jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 We keep alternating which "side" controls our governments.
 But nothing changes with either because the truth is we give Conservative and Progressive doctrines far too much credit.
 Regular people on Main Street following one (or hating another) is never going to solve our problems.

 When I began writing this book in September 2019, I wanted to (somehow) convince the middle-class to stop putting so much faith in Left and Right writers, commentators, and thinkers.
-Not only do these partisan avoid living on Main Street and thus never feel the pain of our everyday problems.
+Not only do these partisans avoid living on Main Street and thus never feel the pain of our everyday problems.
 But, both ideologies were invented during the Industrial Age, before humanity even had electricity.
 Left/Right ideas and platforms are simply too old and outdated to give us happiness in modern civilization.

 It's okay to change our ideologies.
 Most people don't realize that.
 But we're free to pick and choose whichever one we want.
 Be it democratic socialism, hereditary monarchy, or Left/Right, there's nothing special about any political doctrine.
 Each was created by a human being to help society prosper.